What is Giant Papillary Conjunctivitis?

 How to Treat Giant Papillary Conjunctivitis

 If you develop giant papillary conjunctivitis, it is important to seek treatment right away.
-If left untreated this can cause serious damage to the eye and the cornea.
+If left untreated, this can cause serious damage to the eye and the cornea.
 This could result in more vision loss.
-If you develop giant papillary conjunctivitis you should avoid wearing contact lenses for a few weeks, this helps to give the inside of your eye time to heal.
+If you develop giant papillary conjunctivitis, you should avoid wearing contact lenses for a few weeks to give the inside of your eye time to heal.
 You should also limit the amount of time you wear contacts each day to avoid getting this condition.
 Your eye doctor at Boston Vision can prescribe eye drops or ointment to help reduce the itching and swelling.
-When you come in to Boston Vision your ophthalmologist will examine your eyes and recommend a treatment option for you.
+We may also recommend a contact lens replacement.
+When you come into Boston Vision your ophthalmologist will examine your eyes and recommend a treatment option for you.

 Schedule a Consultation